tolauwae/phd-thesis/src/latch/latch.typ

 However, the simulation ignores important hardware limitations.
 For instance, the memory of the simulated hardware is only limited by the amount of memory available to the host machine.
 Furthermore, to execute the specification tests, the WARDuino developers extended the simulator with a dedicated parsing library to parse the test suite written in S-expressions.
-This parsing library is too big to be run on the ESP32 and the S-expressions from the test suite alone, take up 713 KB of memory.
+This parsing library is too big to be run on the ESP32 and the S-expressions from the test suite alone, takes up 713 KB of memory.
 This is already more than twice the size of the microcontroller's memory, without including the WARDuino virtual machine, the parsing library, and the infrastructure to run the test suite.
 This means, that the WARDuino developers cannot currently test on the microcontrollers they target.
 However, when comparing the outcome of this approach with the output of the #latch version, we found no differences, giving us confidence in the soundness of our framework.